Topologically protected strongly-correlated states of photons: Discussion

-Effects of dissipation of photons into outside world is equivalent to opening of additional scattering channels in our approach.
-Although detailed studies of decoherence of topologically-protected states are not available to our knowledge, based on experimental observation of long-lived edge states \cite{MIT},\cite{top-light-exp} one can generically believe that topologically protected states will be robust with respect to dissipation.

-Currently available topological photonic crystals operate at GHz frequency range.
-This is related to difficulties of creating large magneto-optical response (which is needed for nontrivial topology of the band structure) with existing materials.
-However some recent developments \cite{magnetoplasmon} in material science may lead to significant magneto-optical response in the optical domain which then may be used to engineer topological photonic crystals in the optical range of frequencies.
+Currently available topological photonic crystals operate in the GHz frequency range.
+This is related to the difficulties in creating a large magneto-optical response with existing materials, which is needed for a nontrivial topology of the band structure.
+However, some recent developments \cite{magnetoplasmon} in material science might lead to a significant enhancement of the magneto-optical response in the optical domain, which can be used to engineer topological photonic crystals in the optical range of frequencies.

-Finally we note that in 2D interacting photons can lead to anyonic statistics and fractional Hall states \cite{2D}.
-Recent suggestion of realizing Dirac cone structure \cite{dirac} may pave the way to this exotic physics of interacting 2D photonics fluids.
-Moreover recent classification of interacting {\it bosonic} topological insulators \cite{wen} suggest a possible route to engineer even more exotic states of light.
+Finally, we note that interacting photons in two dimensions can lead to anyonic statistics and fractional Hall states \cite{2D}.
+The recent suggestion of realizing Dirac cone structure \cite{dirac} may pave the way to exotic physics of interacting two-dimensional photonic fluids.
+Moreover, the recent classification of interacting {\it bosonic} topological insulators \cite{wen} suggests a possible route to engineer other exotic states of light.

-We expect that the novel correlated states of photons or plasmons will find a number of applications, some of them we can only envision now: quantum information technology, optomechanics and precision measurements.
+We expect that the novel correlated states of photons and other propagating bosons will find applications in quantum information technology, optomechanics, and precision measurements.

-{\it Acknowledgement.} We would like to thank V. Yudson for useful discussions.
-M.R. and V.G. are supported by MaNEP and Swiss NSF.
-M. P. is supported by DFG-FG 723.
-V.G. thanks KITP for hospitality.